List of mayors of Bayswater

 The City of Bayswater is a local government area in Perth, Western Australia.
 It was established in 1897 as the Bayswater Road Board, with a chairman elected by the board members as its leader.
 In 1961, it became the Shire of Bayswater following the passage of the Local Government Act 1960, with a president elected by the councillors as its leader.
 In 1983, it achieved city status, becoming the City of Bayswater, with a mayor elected by the councillors as its leader.
+Since 2023, the mayor of the City of Bayswater has been popularly elected rather than elected by the councillors.

 The first chairman of Bayswater was Henry Thomas Halliday, who was elected to the position at the board's inaugural meeting on 7 June 1897.
 He resigned on 20 December 1899.
 The current mayor of the City of Bayswater is Filomena Piffaretti, who was elected as the city's first female mayor on 18 October 2021.
-The mayor is elected by councillors after each election.
-Bayswater is one of the few remaining councils to do so.
+She became the city's first popularly elected mayor in October 2023.
+Prior to 2023, the mayor was elected by the councillors after each election, making Bayswater is one of the few councils to do so in 2021.

 Political parties do not typically endorse candidates in local government in Western Australia.
 However, councillors are often members of political parties.
 Dick Ardagh was a member of the Western Australian Legislative Council for the North East Province from 1912 to 1924, serving concurrently as chairman of the Bayswater Road Board from 1920 to 1923, and in 1924.
 He was a member of the Australian Labor Party until 1917, and a member of the National Labor Party following 1917.